Litong, Wuzhong

 Litong District includes Wuzhong's main urban area, and therefore is usually not marked separately on less-detailed maps, which simply mark the location as "Wuzhong".

 Characteristics

 Situated on the bank of the Yellow River, Litong District is well known for its agricultural products.
 Rice paddy products are the most famous.
 Beginning in 1998, the district's irrigation office and Hohai University teamed up to research the applications of the high-yielding irrigation techniques employed in the district's rice paddies.
 The district's postal code is 751100.

 Administrative units

 Since the last administrative reorganization (2007), Litong District has been divided into 4 township-level units, namely eight towns and 4 townships.

-In the present, Litong District has 8 towns and 2 townships.